 - Weight loss

-If you see any of the above signs of dental disease in your dog, bring them to your Delaware County vet as soon as possible for examinations.
-The sooner your dog's dental disease is diagnosed and treated the better for your cat's long-term health.
+If you see any of the above signs of dental disease in your dog, bring them to your Morton vet as soon as possible for examinations.
+The sooner your dog's dental disease is diagnosed and treated the better for your dog's long-term health.

 How to Clean a Dog's Mouth